ErdajtSopjani/HandDetectionGame/README.md

 #pip install numpy" or "python -m pip install numpy"

 # How to run:
-If you meet all the requirements you can simply download the .exe file and run it. simple:)
+If you meet all the requirements you can simply download the python script and run it. simple:)

 # FeedBack